RobbyRed98/instructor/README.md

 # instructor
-A small tool to create scope based shortcuts for shell commands.
+Cli-tool to create scope based shortcuts for shell commands.

 ## Description

-A cli-tool to create shortcuts for specific shell comands.
+Cli-tool to create shortcuts for specific shell commands.
 The commands are scope based.
 A scope is represented by a directory.
-Currently the usage of the parent directory scope is not supported in a sub-directory.
-The tool allows to create, use, list, remove, rename and reorganize the shortcuts.
+Currently, the usage of the parent directory scope is not supported in a sub-directory.
+The tool allows to create, use, list, remove, rename, edit and reorganize the shortcuts.

 ## Build